shkumaraman/free-web-hosting/README.md

 ```
 You do not need to run these manually.
 The startup script handles it.
 ## ⚙️ Environment Variables & .env
+> 💡 **Note:** If deploying on Hugging Face Spaces, use the **Space Settings UI** for variables instead of creating a .env file.
+>
-You can configure your PHP app using a .env file.
+You can configure your PHP app using a .env file for VPS/Local deployments.
 Place it here:
 ```txt
 /var/www/localhost/htdocs/.env